 Summer Months (May-October)

-The worst months for whale watching in Maui are the summer months, because the humpback whales have returned to Alaska where they spend their summers feeding on krill, plankton and small bait fish.
+The worst months for whale watching in Maui are the summer months because the humpback whales have returned to Alaska where they spend their summers feeding on krill, plankton, and small bait fish.
 Observing their activity during feeding months (May – October) is very different than their surface behavior seen in Maui during winter months!

 During Maui’s summer months we dolphin watch and snorkel instead!
-We often see other unique marine species this time of year like false killer whales, whale sharks and melon headed whales!
+We often see other unique marine species this time of year like false killer whales, whale sharks, and melon-headed whales!

 Whale watching season usually begins in November and lasts until March.
 The best time to view whales is between dawn and dusk when they are most active.
 Whale-watching tours typically last 3-4 hours, but you may want to check with your tour operator about the specific times that their vessel will be sailing.